sofiarovaris/Huffman/README.md

 # Huffman

-This project was developed as part of the Algorithms Project and Analysis course in college.
-The goal of the project was to implement the Huffman compression algorithm to compress and decompress files.
+This project was developed as part of a freelance project for a company that needed to incorporate a compression and decompression algorithm into their system.
+The goal was to implement the Huffman compression algorithm to enable file compression and decompression.

 ## Features